rakutentech/ios-miniapp/README.md

 ### Testing mode

 The SDK can be configured to load MiniApps in 2 modes : Published mode and Testing mode.
-Published mode only allows access to the last published version of your MiniApps, whereas Testing mode allows you to load all your MiniApps versions, independentlty of their state on RAS console.
+Published mode only allows access to the last published version of your MiniApps, whereas Testing mode allows you to load all your MiniApps versions, as long as they are in `Testing` state on RAS console.
 To configure the loading mode, you can either do it in the .plist file with the configuration variable `RMAIsTestMode`, or by taping the top right configuration icon in the example application.

 # Installation